azzenn4/sys-novast/README.md

 # Description

-    JARVIS might be sophisticated, but System-NovaAstra can understand you.
+    JARVIS might be sophisticated, but System-NovaAstra understands your feeling.

     System-NovaAstra is developed for adequate scalability with no need to use Cloud Computing services.
     It can run locally on your Laptop or Desktop, provided the hardware meets the requirements.